syedraza04/interviewQuestions/README.md

 57. What is Angular 4?
 What's New in Angular 4?
 58. What is Angular 5?
 What's New in Angular 5?

+59. What is Angular Metadata

+Angular metadata tells Angular how to construct instances of your application classes and interact with them at runtime.
+You specify the metadata with decorators such as @Component() and @Input().
+You also specify metadata implicitly in the constructor declarations of these decorated classes.

+60. What are different compilation methods available?

+## Just-in-time (JIT) compilation
+   A bootstrapping method of compiling components and modules in the browser and launching the application dynamically.
+Just-in-time mode is a good choice during development. the JIT compiler performs a lot of work to analyze the components in the application at runtime and generate code in memory.
+When the page is refreshed, all the work that has been done is thrown away, and the JIT compiler does the work all over again
+## Ahead-of-time (AOT) compilation
+   The component factories are generated at build time, Angular can skip the compilation and move straight to creating views at runtime
+   No need to deploy the compiler (Half of Angular size).

+61. How Angular deals with security?

+    DomSanitizer and call one of the following methods:
+    ```
+    bypassSecurityTrustHtml
+    bypassSecurityTrustScript
+    bypassSecurityTrustStyle
+    bypassSecurityTrustUrl
+    bypassSecurityTrustResourceUrl
+    ```
 ## Components Questions

 1. What is Components in Angular 2?